Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

 \end{lemma}

 \begin{proof} Let us choose a subset $B$ of $X$ randomly by choosing each $x\in X$ with probability $g(x)$, with the choices independent.
 The expected number of elements of $B$ is $\sum_xg(x)\geq(\rho+\e)|X|$ and therefore, by applying standard large deviation inequalities, one may show that if $|X|$ is sufficiently large the probability that $|B|<\rho|X|$ is at most $\e$.
 Therefore, with probability at least $1-\e$ there are at least $\b|S|$ elements $s$ of $S$ such that $s_i\in B$ for every $i$.
 It follows that the expected number of such sequences is at least $\b|S|(1-\e)\geq(\b-\e)|S|$.
-But each sequence $s$ has a probability $g(s_1)\dots g(s_k)$ of belonging to $B$, so the expected number is also $\sum_{s\in S}g(s_1)\dots g(s_k)$, which proves the lemma. \end{proof}
+But each sequence $s$ has probability $g(s_1)\dots g(s_k)$ of belonging to $B$, so the expected number is also $\sum_{s\in S}g(s_1)\dots g(s_k)$, which proves the lemma. \end{proof}

-Note that the converse to the above result is trivial (and does not need an extra $\e$), since if $B$ is a set of density $\rho$, then the characteristic function of $B$ has $L_1$ norm $\rho$.
+Note that the converse to the above result is trivial (and does not need an extra $\e$), since if $B$ is a set of density $\rho$, then the characteristic function of $B$ has $L_1$-norm $\rho$.

 We remark here that the condition that no sequence in $S$ should have repeated elements is not a serious restriction.
 For one thing, all it typically does is rule out degenerate cases (such as arithmetic progressions with common difference zero) that do not interest us.
 Secondly, these degenerate cases tend to be sufficiently infrequent that including them would have only a very small effect on the constants.
-(The reason we did not allow them was that it made the proof neater.)
+The reason we do not allow them is that it makes the proof neater.

-With this in hand, we are now ready, conditional on the main assumption, to prove that a transference principle holds for density theorems.
-We remark that in the proof we do not use the full strength of assumption 1, since we use only the result for the 1-convolutions.
-The more general statement about $j$-convolutions is used later, when we shall show that assumption 1 implies assumption 3.
+With Lemma \ref{FunctToSet} in hand, we are now ready to prove that a transference principle holds for density theorems.